dafer45/TBTK/doc/Manual.md

 Such bugs will be immediately detected at execution if out of bounds access is turned off.

 # Density {#Density}
+The Density is the square of the wave function

 # DOS {#DOS}